Yes, you’ll gain the business and management skills that an MBA assumes—but you’ll also gain an added specialization in the area of your choice.

 Hospitality Management MBA: Curriculum

-All MBA students will complete a series of seven foundational courses that provide a knowledge of business and management with topics in marketing, human resources and financial accountability.
+All MBA students will complete a series of six foundational courses that provide a knowledge of business and management with topics in marketing, human resources and financial accountability.

 Courses specific to the MBA in Hospitality Management program: